Amit Shah takes 'many CM faces' jibe at Cong in Himachal, says it's party of 'raja-ranis' | Politics

 - India

-Union Home Minister Amit Shah on Wednesday took a swipe at the Congress saying it is a party of 'rajas and ranis' and even though many chief ministerial aspirants might be in the fray in Himachal Pradesh no one will get a chance in reality.
+Union Home Minister Amit Shah on Wednesday took a swipe at the Congress saying it is a party of 'rajas and ranis' and even though many chief ministerial aspirants might be in the fray in Himachal Pradesh, no one will actually get a chance.

-Addressing a poll rally here, he launched an all-out attack on the Congress for practicing nepotism and for not doing anything in the name of development.
+Addressing a poll rally in Nadaun, he launched an all-out attack on the Congress for practising nepotism and for not doing anything in the name of development.

 The home minister also highlighted surgical air strikes against Pakistan, construction of Ram temple at Ayodhya, implementation of 'one rank, one pension' and abrogation of Article 370 in Kashmir to woo the electorate in this segment of the state which goes to polls on November 12.